Konstantin Dolgan: Career

 LA NPDT benefited from support by the Shreveport-Bossier community and the state of Louisiana as a whole.
 In 2017, Dolgan was named to the Silicon Bayou 100, a list of the top technology entrepreneurs in Louisiana; he was subsequently recognized for the same honor in 2018 and 2019 as well.
 Later that year, he was highlighted by a joint effort of the Shreveport and Bossier Chambers of Congress as one of their 40 entrepreneurs under 40 years of age.
 In 2018, the private economic development organization BRF's Entrepreneurial Accelerator Program honored Dolgan and Ulanova by recognizing the company as one of the top 10 startups of the year in Northern Louisiana.
 That same year, the Shreveport Chamber of Commerce recognized LA NPDT, as well as Dolgan and Ulanova, with a Minority Business Opportunity Award for Emerging Business of the Year.
-In 2019, Dolgan co-founded and launched the non-profit business conference Tech to Market, an initiative which brought together entrepreneurs from throughout the state of Louisiana.
+In 2019, Dolgan co-founded and launched the non-profit business conference Tech to Market, an initiative which brought together entrepreneurs from throughout the state of Louisiana; the conference subsequently evolved into an online community focused on matchmaking startups with funding and growth opportunities.
 Dolgan and LA NPDT were subsequently named to Entrepreneur Magazine's 360 List for 2019, ranking 39th among recent American startups.
 In 2020, LA NPDT's successful expansion led to recognition by Louisiana Economic Development, the state government's economic support group for small and emerging businesses, as a finalist for the state's Growth Leadership Award.
 After the first several years of operation, Dolgan saw a new opportunity for the company: small batch contract manufacturing.
 LA NPDT increased its production capabilities, offering manufacturing as an additional service for customers.
 In time, this became a major source of the company's revenue.
 In 2020, as the COVID-19 pandemic strained the American healthcare system, LA NPDT's manufacturing abilities were put to public use, with the company's 3D printing machines utilized to produce thousands of face shields for healthcare workers in Louisiana and throughout the country.
 By the end of the year, Dolgan began to receive national recognition for LA NPDT's rapid growth.
 LA NPDT was recognized on the Inc. Magazine 5000 list of fastest-growing American companies in 2020, ranking at 1,181st with 384% year-on-year growth; this earned the company the top rank in the Shreveport-Bossier area, and 12th for the state of Louisiana as a whole.
 In 2021, the company expanded by moving office operations to Miami, while adding capacity to the Shreveport-Bossier operation to focus on prototyping and manufacturing.
 Dolgan ended 2021 by being named to the Forbes The Next 1000 list of up and coming entrepreneurial talents.